UCI-GDIM32-W25/in-class-activities-sloan05/README.md

 - Create map concepts
 - make sure your itch links work for the love of god

-## Instructions
-Put each week's activities under new headers like the one shown above.
-Headers are created with the # symbol.
-More # symbols = smaller header.

-Hit enter TWICE to create a new line.

 - Create bullet points by writing dashes.